Surgery to completely remove bile duct cancer

 Portal vein embolisation (PVE) means blocking off part of the blood flow to the area of liver that has the cancer.
 PVE does not directly treat your cancer.
 But it can make it possible to remove a cancer in the bile ducts inside the liver.
 If you need PVE, you have it before surgery to remove the cancer.

 The aim of PVE is to shrink the area of the liver affected by the cancer and increase the size of the healthy part of the liver by allowing it to grow.
 The liver is the only body organ that is able to grow back.
-Surgery to remove a cancer may leave only a small amount of healthy liver and this increases risk of liver failure.
+Surgery to remove a cancer may leave only a small amount of healthy liver and this increases the risk of liver failure.
 So PVE allows your healthy liver to grow before you have the cancer surgery.

 Having PVE and allowing healthy liver to regenerate before surgery means there is more healthy liver left behind after the operation.
 Your doctors may suggest that you have PVE if you have an early stage intrahepatic or hilar bile duct cancer.